 4. Brionac, Dragon of the Ice Barrier

 You could even use the effect to return a card you have played to your hand to reset its timer.
-For example, the magic card "Swords of Revealing Light" flips all of your opponent's face-down monsters over, and prevents your opponent from attacking you for three turns.
+For example, the Spell Swords of Revealing Light flips all of your opponent's face-down monsters over, and prevents your opponent from attacking you for three turns.
 After two of those turns have passed, activate Brionac's ability to return Swords to your hand, allowing you to use its spell for three more turns.
 Definitely a powerful monster.

 3. Dewloren, Tiger King of the Ice Barrier

 Here we have another Ice Barrier monster, with a similar effect to Brionac's.
 Dewloren can also return cards to the hand; unfortunately, he can only return your own cards.
 However, you don't have to discard any from your hand to use this effect, and Dewloren will gain 500 attack for each card you return, quickly accelerating his attack.

 2. Trishula, Dragon of the Ice Barrier

-In addition to looking awesome, this card has great attack and a powerful effect.
-When synchro summoned, Trishula allows you to remove from play(*see below) card from your opponent's hand, field, and Graveyard.
-This is an incredible power that can simultaneously destroy one of your opponent's monsters, reduce their hand, and eliminate a card they can activate from the Graveyard.
-There are two reasons why this powerful and forbidden card isn't number one.
-First, its effect can only be used once, unlike most monsters on this list.
-Second, Trishula will take any tuner, but also requires at least two non-tuner monsters, making it harder to summon than the other synchros in the countdown.
-Still, Trishula's effect can really decimate an opponent's strategy, and should not be overlooked.
+This is an incredible power that can simultaneously eliminate a Monsters, reduce their hand, and eliminate a card they can activate from the Graveyard.
+Its effect can only be used once, but it still devastates most duelists.
+Trishula will take any Tuner, but demands at least two non-Tuner monsters, making it harder to wield than the other Synchros in the countdown.

-Whenever you end your turn, gain 600 Life Points for each psychic-type monster you control.
+Whenever you end your turn, gain 600 Life Points for each Psychic-type Monster you control.